CatherineP37/project_3/README.md

 The lower() method wasn't working and I realised that this was because the brackets were missing.
 I then added the brackets.

+After the error message for the operator was shown, the user was asked to enter a number instead of an operator.
+I realised this was because a number input was at the top of the function.

 ## Deployment

 ## Credits